BenZed/benzed-ts/packages/presenter/markdown/03-templates.md

         - ...

 <!-- @Prompt -->
 Templates can be nested.
 Currently, in the Asset Manager, a project is a specific data structure, and asset is another.
-In Gears, jam-van would be a folder structure, with a `project` template.
+In Gears, all structures would be the same thing.
+They'd be templates, and some templates would be configured to contain instances of other templates.

 <!-- @Prompt -->
 A project would consist, say, of a design folder, which contains only `asset` instances.
 Then an Animation folder, consisting of `episode` instances.
 An `episode` would a template that consist of a Scenes folder, full of `scene` instances and a premiere project file.

 <!-- @Prompt -->
-A project might have some arbitrary meta data associated with it, such as `job-code`, or `end-date`, or `client`, or what have you.
+A project, which is the equivalent of a root folder on drop box might have some arbitrary meta data associated with it, such as `job-code`, or `end-date`, or `client`, or what have you.

 <!-- @Prompt -->
 A project might have a Production folder that doesn't contain any assets or scenes or sub templates of any kind, but only contains deal memos or producer related files.

 <!-- @Prompt -->
 So, all this sounds pretty intuitive, but how would Gears go about keeping something like `Jam Van` organized any better than Drop Box?
-How would Producers and Animators interact with template instances?
+How would Editors and Animators interact with template instances?